psychoinformatics-de/rdm-course/_episodes/91-branching.md

 </td>
 </tr></table>

-Now that we have the crucial fix thanks to the parallel work of our collaborator, we can finally run the processing, and push our changes as well to propose them as a pull request to `upstream`:
+Now that you have the crucial fix thanks to the parallel work of your collaborator, you can finally run the processing, and push your changes as well to propose them as a pull request to `upstream`:

 <table>
 <tr>